WorkflowLineNow workflow

 Five Ways to Build a Purchase Order: Which One You Actually Need

-Real procurement has at least five distinct ordering shapes — from-scratch, from inventory recommendations, auto-built, AI-assisted, and off-platform shopping list.
-Most tools support one.
-The complete workflow needs all five.Most procurement software offers exactly one way to build a purchase order: open the form, type the items, click send.
-That's fine for the simplest case — you know what you need, you have ten minutes, you're at your desk.
-But it isn't how procurement actually happens for an SMB operator running between deliveries, invoicing, and customer service.
+Many procurement tools start from one default path: open the form, type the items, click send.
+That is fine for the simplest case — you know what you need, you have ten minutes, and you are at your desk.
+But it is not how procurement always happens for an SMB operator running between deliveries, invoicing, and customer service.

 Real procurement has at least five distinct shapes.
 The right tool supports all five, because the wrong shape for the moment is what produces wrong orders, missed reorders, and the spreadsheet you swore you'd retire last quarter.